About cookies on this site

 Any concerns about the pregnant woman’s mental health (or her partner’s) should be raised with the midwife or GP.
 It is important to assess the needs and give support to parents with mental health needs as early as possible.
 Close liaison between Midwifery Services and Children's and Adults Services should ensure that Early Help Assessments or Social Care pre-birth assessments are undertaken.

-If you are concerned about the impact of mental health on a pregnant woman, use the Multi-Agency Protocol for Pre-birth Assessments and Interventions to make sure the right action is taken at the right time.
+If you are concerned about the impact of mental health on a pregnant woman, use the Multi-Agency Protocol for Pre-Birth Assessments and Interventions to make sure the right action is taken at the right time.

 Further information

-Derby and Derbyshire Emotional Wellbeing
+Derby and Derbyshire Emotional Wellbeing and Mental Health Services

 The Royal College of Psychiatrists have produced some useful information for parents, carers and anyone who works with young people about parental mental illness and the impact on children and adolescences.